Lab 6: Visualizing categorical data with D3

 alt text

 We need to add some CSS to make it look like an actual legend.
-You can experiment with the styles to make it look the way you want, but we’re including some tips below.

 Making the swatch look like a swatch

-You could probably want to make the swatch look like a swatch by:
+The swatch is the <span class="swatch"></span> line.
+You can make the swatch look like a swatch by:

-2. Giving it a background color of var(--color)
+2. Giving it a background-color of var(--color)

 Applying layout on the list to make it look like a legend